Name: Liz Townsend

 Name: Paula Ghinn

-Occupation: Local Community Volunteer, Governor at The Beacon School
+Occupation: Local Community Volunteer, Community Ambassador for The Beacon School

 Role on the committee: Link to The Beacon School to bring the school into the community and our local community into the school.

 A bit about yourself: I have lived in Tattenhams for 20 years with my husband and 3 boys.
 They have all been educated locally at Shawley Community and then at The Beacon.
 I have been a local school governor for 10 years both at Shawley and The Beacon and have enjoyed raising the profile of the schools in the area and ensuring our children get a great community education from 4 to 18 years old.
 I have been part of the volunteer workforce for most of the time since having children but my background is in IT (large IBM systems).
 On a personal front, I love my garden and to travel.

 Why is TCC important to you?
 We live in a very special community.
 I see that every time I am in school.
 Our kids are great and you only have to be in school in the morning to see them pouring in from all the roads and houses locally.
 TCC is a fabulous way of the school being involved in one of the community areas it serves.
 For me too, it also allows me to broaden out some of the volunteer work I can do into Tattenhams - after all it has given us a fabulous home in which to bring up our children and some wonderful experiences with local friends over the years.

 Occupation: Business Owner of 'Pattison's' bakery and coffee shop

 Role on the committee: Help and support our community and our committee